Sky Ala Moana West

 No analysis available

-Strong building-level evidence supports split AC at Sky Ala Moana West.
-At least a dozen current listings explicitly mention it in varied wording, including 'split AC units,' 'dual-zone split A/C system,' 'split AC in every room,' and 'split unit Mitsubishi AC air conditioners.'
-The consistency across multiple listings and agents looks like real building/unit configuration rather than copy-paste error.
+Strong building-level evidence confirms split AC at Sky Ala Moana West.
+Roughly 15+ listings in the provided remarks explicitly mention 'split AC' or equivalent phrases like 'dual-zone split A/C system' and 'split AC in every room,' across multiple agents and unit types.
+The consistency across listings suggests this is a genuine building feature rather than a one-off MLS checkbox error.

 No analysis available